How to Make Multiple Shopify Stores and Maximize Sales

 PRO TIP: Need a hand with coming up with some SKU’s for your Shopify products?
 Why not check out our free SKU generator to help you make some.

-Example of Stock Synchronization
+Example of Inventory and Stock Synchronization

 A manufacturer sells leather handbags.
 They have two stores, a B2C and a B2B.